angelobundac/angelobundac/README.md

 <p align="left">24 years old, based in Mayo Ireland, and originally from the Philippines. <br>Fluent in Irish Sign Language, with English as a second language.</p>

+<p>Had a certficate in creative media with game design - didn't get any good grades because of the covid lockdown</p>

 ###

 <h2 align="left">I'm currently learning</h2>